Living with Tree Squirrels

 If it is squirrel nesting season (spring, summer, or early fall) and you suspect that the noise you hear is a squirrel family that is nesting in your chimney rather than a single squirrel who has fallen into it, wait until nesting season is over before disturbing the squirrels and capping your chimney.

 A squirrel that accidentally finds itself in your house during the day is often frightened and confused.
 Be sure to remain calm and move slowly.
+Enclose domestic pets in another room.
 Make it easy for the squirrel to exit by closing interior doors and opening exterior doors and windows.
-Stay out of sight so the squirrel can focus on leaving, which it will soon do.
+Stay out of sight so the squirrel can see daylight and focus on leaving, which it will soon do.

 If you want the squirrel to drop down your chimney into the fireplace, place a box lined with something soft for him or her to land in.
 Here’s how to avoid having a frightened, soot-covered squirrel race through your home.